Topgolf Huntsville: An Interview with Topgolf’s Director of Real Estate Devin Charhon

 So what were the driving factors of Devin Charhon’s evaluation of the Huntsville market?

 “Topgolf is looking to expand into as many cities as possible,” said Charhon, Topgolf’s director of real estate sales.
 “With that, we realize that each city’s needs and demands are different.
 Huntsville will be the smallest city we have ever opened in, so we took the size and market into consideration when drawing up the plans.
-A typical Topgolf location has 102 hitting days (days that people can use the high- tech driving range), the Huntsville location will have 70 hitting days.
+A typical Topgolf location has 102 hitting bays, while the Huntsville location will have 70 hitting bays.
 The Huntsville location will be our first swing at a scaled version of Topgolf.”

 Charhon said, "Growth of the city is the top factor when considering a new market.
 As the fastest growing metro area in Alabama, Huntsville is a natural fit for our expansion into the state."